Research

 I have several ongoing research projects based on high-resolution passive microwave data for High Mountain Asia with the goal of producing updated estimates of snow depth and changes in the cyrosphere over the past ~30 years, both following on previous methodologies and developing new ones based on novel clustering techniques for dealing with high-dimensional topographic and climatic data.

-I am currently running my own DFG-funded project which builds upon much of my previous work, particularly that focused on monitoring snow.
+I am currently running my own DFG-funded project which builds upon much of my previous work, particularly that which focused on monitoring snow.
 The “Quantifying the Influence of Snowmelt on River Hydrology in High Mountain Asia (STRIVE)” project focuses on mapping where, when, and how water enters river systems in Nepal.
 This work will use a combination of GNSS-Reflectometry, satellite data, and in-situ river monitoring.

 Doctoral Work